stistrup/rme-control-gui/README.md

 A graphical interface interfacing with ALSA and Pipewire to give easy control to RME soundcard Babyface Pro

-A fun little project to learn tauri and rust.
-Design will most likely look different later but i have some functionality i want to sort out first.
+A fun little project to learn tauri and some rust.
+It's made to work on my mashine and my setup.
+The "buffer size" is just pipewires clock.force-quantum, and havn't yet tried if the app crashes without pipewire.
+Or how it handles running jack as main audio server etc. If you try it and can't get it to work, feel free to post issues and maybe i can fix it.

-IMPORTANT: If you wanna try this out yourself, you need to apply [this patch](https://github.com/stistrup/rme-gain-kernel-patch).
-It has been submitted and accepted into the kernel but won't be available until 6.12
+IMPORTANT: You need a kernel version 6.12 or later as this app depends on some controls made available in that release.
+If you have an earlier kernel, you can manually apply [this patch](https://github.com/stistrup/rme-gain-kernel-patch)

 ![image](https://github.com/user-attachments/assets/021db914-f0e2-406b-b667-162300d76f97)